-FG Moves Against Scourge of Drug Abuse - THISDAYLIVE
+FG Moves against Scourge of Drug Abuse - THISDAYLIVE

 The government also thanked the Civil Society Organisations (CSOs) for the collaboration to tackle the scourge.

-It will be recalled that in recognition of the side effects of drug and substance abuse, President Muhammadu Buhari, constituted a two-tier Presidential Intervention Structure on the Elimination of Drug Abuse which comprised
+It will be recalled that in recognition of the side effects of drug and substance abuse, President Muhammadu Buhari, had constituted a two-tier Presidential Intervention Structure on the Elimination of Drug Abuse.

-of an Inter-Ministerial Committee on the Elimination of Drug Abuse chaired by the SGF and the Presidential Advisory Committee on the Elimination of Drug Abuse chaired by Brig.
-Gen (rtd.)
-Mohammed Buba Marwa.